valentingol/cliconfig/DOCUMENTATION.md

 letters.letter1: A
 ```

+Please note that new parameters that are not present in the
+default configs are not allowed.
+This restriction is in place to prevent potential
+typos in the config files from going unnoticed.
+It also enhances the readability
+of the default config files and ensures retro-compatibility (see later to circumnavigate
+it for particular cases).
+This restriction apart, the package allows a complete
+liberty of config manipulation.

 Run your code with the additional config files AND eventually some other parameters
 from command line. **Please respect the exact syntax for spaces and equal signs**.